-Passengers retrieve cars stuck on the WA ferry that ran aground on Bainbridge Island
+Passengers retrieve cars from WA ferry that ran aground on Bainbridge Island

-After running aground on Bainbridge Island on Saturday evening, the Walla Walla ferry limped back to Bremerton early Sunday morning, where it welcomed weary passengers returning to pick up the cars they’d been forced to abandon the night before.
+After running aground on Bainbridge Island on Saturday evening, the ferry Walla Walla limped back to Bremerton early Sunday morning, where it welcomed weary passengers returning to pick up the cars they’d been forced to abandon the night before.

-The 50-year-old boat on its way to Seattle from Bremerton beached on the south end of Bainbridge Island as it entered Rich Passage around 4:30 p.m. on Saturday; the cause was an apparent loss of power, according to a spokesperson for Washington State Ferries.
+The 50-year-old boat on its way to Seattle from Bremerton beached on the south end of Bainbridge Island as it entered Rich Passage around 4:30 p.m.
+Saturday; the cause was an apparent loss of power, according to a spokesperson for Washington State Ferries.

-Roughly 600 people were aboard the ship when it beached on Saturday, all of whom were shuttled off the Walla Walla and back to Bremerton via a Kitsap Transit fast boat.
+Roughly 600 people were aboard the ship when it beached Saturday, all of whom were shuttled off the Walla Walla and back to Bremerton via a Kitsap Transit fast boat.
 That meant, however, that close to 200 cars were left on board.

 Tugboats managed to flip the boat around and dock it in Bremerton so cars wouldn’t need to reverse their way off on Sunday morning.
 Full details of the boat’s failure have not yet been reported, but Washington State Ferries said it appeared to be an issue with the generator.
 Divers were set to plunge into Puget Sound on Sunday to examine the ship’s hull for damage, according to Phil Olwell, relief terminal supervisor with Washington State Ferries.